Sheep or Shepherd

 Growing up as a woman of colour

 As a woman of colour growing around this type of influence, especially while learning to develop my confidence and finding my feet with my persona.
 I definitely felt pressure to keep up with these trends, a pressure I wasn’t comfortable with.
 When specific colours became ‘on trend’ I would feel uncomfortable and as though my skin tone did not compliment the colour palette.
 I felt was expected to follow.
 I remember going to the nail shop for the first time with a group of friends.
 We were all so excited to get our trendy acrylic nails.
 And when it came to choosing a colour, we all asked for the nude we had seen in so many photos online.
 As soon as my technician started painting my first ever fresh set, I instantly wanted him to remove it.
-Back then I wasn’t aware that different skin tones will host different nudes.
+Back then I wasn’t aware that different skin tones will host different nudes, my sole focus was to be on trend.

 The colour just looked so unflattering on my skin tone, but I felt embarrassed to ask him to change it.
 Simply because it looked so good on my friends and people we had seen it on in photos from Pinterest.
+It was on trend, so why didn’t it suit me?
 I am now in a place where I look for inspiration from influencing trends as opposed to directly being a follower.
 I now adapt my style with what I’m comfortable with and what makes me feel good.
 A lot of younger teens or just people who aren’t as confident may struggle with this and feel pressure much like I did when I was younger.

 It’s beautiful that we can live in such an inclusive world as of current.
 Anyone and everyone can express themselves how they see fit and wake up every morning dressing and styling however they please.
 People like to be different more now than ever in our history.